celo-org/docs/docs/celo-holder-guide/voting-validators.md

 ---
 title: Voting for Validator Groups
+description: Overview of Validator elections for validator groups including technical details, policies, and explorers.
 slug: /celo-owner-guide/voting-validators
 ---

+# Voting for Validator Groups

+Resources for Validator Groups elections including technical details, policies, and Validator explorers.

+___

+## What are Validators?

 Validators play a critical role in the Celo protocol, determining which transactions get applied and producing new blocks.
 Selecting organizations that operate well-run infrastructure to perform this role effectively is essential for Celo's long-term success.